WSN-2012/Website/README.md

 * `psql postgres`(connect to database as postgres user)
 * `CREATE DATABASE "DatabaseName";` (create database)
 * `psql databasename < data_base_dump` (import DB from dump file *outside the psql command line*.
 The projects database dump file is stored in the database folder. **Notice:** database should be created before importing the dump file)

+**Notice**
+You need to Insert your database specifications in the [src/database/SQLQueries.java](https://github.com/WSN-2012/Website/blob/master/src/database/SQLQueries.java) file where todo comments appear.
+Also in order to be able to send emails from the contact us page you need to add your gmail account or modify the code to include your mail server.
+Modify mail specifications in [/WebContent/ContactUs.jsp](https://github.com/WSN-2012/Website/blob/master/WebContent/ContactUs.jsp).